azvoleff/so-simple-theme/pyabm.md

 standardize model and scenario development, ensuring documentation and repeatability of model results.

-PyABM development is ongoing.
 PyABM was originally developed to facilitate running the [ChitwanABM](/chitwanabm) agent based model.
-As the ChitwanABM model nears completion, PyABM will be continually updated, as code is integrated into PyABM from ChitwanABM.
+Development of the ChitwanABM is complete, and future work on the PyABM toolkit is currently on hold (as of March 2014).

 Please feel free to contact me with any questions about using the toolkit.